k8s-platform-hub/hello-world/README.md

 A Hasura project contains:

-1. Configuration files (eg: adding domains, minimum password length for Hasura's instant auth APIs)
+1. Configuration files for Hasura's ready-made microservices:
+   - eg: adding domains, minimum password length for Hasura's instant auth APIs
-2. Data modelling, tables and relationships you create.
-Stored as 'migrations'
+2. Migration files that capture your data modelling:
+   - Tables and relationships you create give you instant data APIs
+   - These files capture your data modelling and changes you make to your models
+3. Source files for your custom code:
-3. Your own custom code (eg: a custom API that does cool the ML and the AI things, or a custom webapp)
+   - eg: a custom API you wrote that does cool ML-and-the-AI things,
+   - eg: a custom webapp that servers a UI

 ### Concept #2: A hasura cluster